sassoftware/vdmml-trials-challenge/Speed-Dating-Challenge/README.md

 ## What to Include in the Folder

 - [x] Readme.md - state any cool node you used and the model KS score and misclassification rate.
+- [x] Pipeline image - include this in your Readme.md - for instructions on how to insert images go [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
 >**EXAMPLE**
 >* **Name:** Fernanda's Own Creation
 >* **Champion Model:** Gradient Boosting